cjlennon-dev/cjlennon/README.md

 A common infrastructure is required to enable collaberation between module authors.
 Of course some of the patterns documented here may help you if you don't use AWS.

+## Pattern.
+Global (per project) css styling

+For a given project (project in the sense of a collaberative endevour) use a single stylesheet, or set of stylesheets that give the styling for all pages / components within the project.

+This does not break the 'everything is a module' pattern because the styling project (which could for example contain LESS files, compiled css and images) is itself a module.

+It does mean that some modules, namely those that display content, rely on this styling module to render correctly.
+The alternative would be to have each module be responsible for its own styling.
+This is a perfectly acceptable pattern (indeed to some extent a better pattern from a purist point of view); however having a global styling module was chosen for a few reasons:

+-  Most projects require a consistant styling.
+We don't want the user confused by having to come to terms with different look and feel for different pages within the same application.
+A global css file or files will help ensure consistancy
+-  Even if you want components responsible for their own styling in terms of layout, the color palette is almost always global to an application.
+So even if the style is contained within the module, there will need to be at least a dependency on a set of global color variables
+-  In practical terms graphic design is a skillset that may well not reside within the developer / team authoring the module.
+Separating layout from functionality in this way enables the styling work to be done by a team with the graphic design skills required
+-  A global stylesheet enables component re-use.
+Components such as dynamic tables, multi-select boxes etc can be rendered in a simple and consistant way

+### In the sample application

+The styling for Cognify is powered by the `cjlennon-cognify-global-styles` project, which itself sits on top of a slightly modified AdminLTE stylesheet, which sits on top of bootstrap.
+You can find the Cognify styles project and the modified AdminLTE project in this cjlennon github project

 #  B.  Recommended Patterns

 ## nodejs